 In 2001, she moved from West Haven CT to Chicago, IL in order to take up the position of Administration of the Global Center for Ministries at Catholic Theological Union.
 While the program was housed at CTU, it was jointly sponsored by CTU, the Lutheran School of Theology and McCormick Seminary.
 During this time Sister Joan was involved in discussion about a wider national organization which would include Catholics and Evangelicals.
 This resulted in the founding of Christian Churches Together in the U.S and included five families: Orthodox, Historic Protestants, Catholics, Evangelical and Pentecostals, Black and Ethnic Churches.
 After the US Catholic Conference of Bishops formally joined the new organization, Sister Joan served as a delegate from the Conference for several years.
 In 2006, she was a Vatican delegate to the 40th Anniversary of the Joint working Group in Geneva.
 From 2008 – 2012 she served on the Catholic –Evangelical Committee for Los Angeles.
 During this decade she completed a research project on Bishop Bonomelli who made a contribution to the Missionary Conference of 1910.
 The work was published in the Ecumenical Review and in the Catholic Historian.

-Sister Joan received an Honorary Doctor of Humane Letters from her alma mater, Alberta Magnus College, New Haven, CT in 1989 “for her fine contribution to the universal mission of the church and to the ecumenical movement at the international level.”
-In 2000, she received the Fitzgerald Award from the National Association of Diocesan Ecumenical Officers for “outstanding work and service to Christian Unity.”
-Her work has taken her literally all over the world, and she has always shared “the saving grace of a sense of humor,” which gives her a friend in every port.
+Sister Joan received an Honorary Doctor of Humane Letters from her Alma mater, Albertus Magnus College, New Haven, CT in 1989 “for her fine contribution to the universal mission of the church and to the ecumenical movement at the international level”.
+In 2000, she received the Fitzgerald Award from the National Association of Diocesan Ecumenical Offices for “outstanding work and service to Christian Unity”.
+In 2007, Cardinal Francis George presented her with the Chicago archdiocesan medal for her significant contribution to the mission and to Christian unity.